-So you’ve made the decision to install new pallet rack in your warehouse.
+So you’ve decided to install new pallet rack in your warehouse.
 The uprights and shelves are all in place, and your inventory is stacked neatly in the new rack.
 Now you’re ready to start operations, right?

 So, you might be wondering, “What’s the big deal?
 Is all this extra stuff really necessary?”
 Depending on where you live, the answer might literally be yes.
 In some states and municipalities, column protectors are required according to the building code.
-Even if not required by law, think of it as an investment in safety or insurance.
+Even if not required by law, consider it an investment in safety or insurance.

 There’s a reason people buy protective bags for their laptop computers and cases to preserve their smartphones – to keep their expensive items from being destroyed.
 Think of pallet rack column protectors in the same vein.